Multiple scales analysis of a nonlinear timestepping instability in simulations of solitons: IMEX timestepping schemes

 The first class of IMEX schemes we work with is semi-implicit backward differencing (SBDF) schemes.
 We use multi-step SBDF schemes ranging from first-order to fourth-order accuracy in time (i.e., SBDF1, SBDF2, SBDF3, and SBDF4).
 These schemes correspond to VSSBDF1-4 as defined in \cite{Wang2008} in the case the timestep size is fixed.
 An $s$-step SBDF scheme has the form

 where the real coefficients $a_i, \gamma_i$, and $\beta_i$ are chosen to satisfy order conditions such that \eqref{eq:sbdf} is $s$-order accurate in time.
-We note that $\beta_s$ is not included because a nonzero $\beta_s$ would be make the integration of $f$ implicit.
+The values of the coefficients are given in Table~\ref{tbl:sbdf-coeffs}.
+We note that $\beta_s$ is not included because a nonzero $\beta_s$ would make the integration of $f$ implicit.
 A further simplification we can make in this work is to consider purely-implicit integrations of ${\cal L} u$ by taking $\gamma_s = 1$ and $\gamma_i = 0$ for $i = 0, \dots, s-1$.

 In order to leverage a multi-step SBDF scheme (i.e.,~\eqref{eq:sbdf} with $s > 1$), one needs to have data for the first $s-1$ iterations.
-In our simulations we use bootstrapping, taking the first step with SBDF1 and raising the order of accuracy with each subsequent step.
+In our simulations we use bootstrapping: taking the first step with SBDF1 and raising the order of accuracy with each subsequent step.
 We opt to neglect this bootstrapping procedure in our analysis because our focus is the stability of successive steps of a particular scheme.

 The second class of IMEX schemes we use is mixed explicit, diagonally-implicit Runge-Kutta (ERK+DIRK) schemes.
 Unlike SBDF schemes which are multi-step in order to obtain higher orders of accuracy, Runge-Kutta (RK) schemes improve in accuracy by being multi-stage.
 The use of internal stages to determine the solution at the next timestep is sometimes preferred in that no bootstrapping is required.